The High Desert Association of REALTORS®

 OBJECTIVE 4 – ADVOCATE AND PROMOTE REALTOR AND FAIR HOUSING ISSUES

-Promote the REALTOR® Commitment to Fair Housing and Housing Opportunity
+Promote the REALTOR® Commitment to Fair Housing, Equity & Inclusion.

 Goal 1 – Incorporate Fair Housing Opportunity in the Association Advocacy